Aviroen/RoenCore/README.md

 This example is targeting Abigail, and editing her CustomField to be my UniqueID, since it is String -> String, it will try and parse the "text" to be a bool.

 If this is left out, you get the standard RNG for adoption/pregnancy question.

+/////////////////////////// (I hate formatting GitHub sorry this is gonna be ugly)

+Newest chaotic addition: "BuildingType": "Aviroen.AtraAntiCrow" in Data/Buildings will let you have a custom building that scares off all crows.